Close Menu

 THE SYMPTOMS OF SPINAL STENOSIS

-The symptoms of spinal stenosis depend on the location of the narrowed spinal canal and the compression of the nerves.
+The symptoms of spinal stenosis depend on the location of narrowing in the spinal canal.
+It also depends on the nerve compression.
 The following are some common symptoms of spinal stenosis:

-The most common symptom of spinal stenosis is pain in the neck, back, legs, or buttocks.
+The most common symptom of the condition is pain in the neck, back, legs, or buttocks.
 The pain may be sharp or dull.
-You may also feel a burning feeling that runs down your legs or arms.
+You may also experience a burning feeling that runs down your legs or arms.
 In addition to nerve compression, spinal stenosis can cause inflammation of the nerves.
-Nerve irritation creates further pain.
+Nerve irritation creates more pain.
 Your pain may be made worse by physical activity or standing for long periods of time.
-These activities increase pressure on the affected nerves.
+These activities increase pressure on the nerves.

 Spinal stenosis can make it difficult to walk or stand for extended periods of time.
 Some people may feel a heaviness or weakness in the legs.
-They may also feel unsteady on their feet.
+They may also feel off balance.

 In severe cases, pressure on the spinal cord can cause loss of bladder or bowel control.
 The nerves responsible for bowel and bladder control are located in the lower part of the spinal cord and exit through small openings in the lower spine.
 When spinal stenosis occurs in this area, the nerves can become pinched, leading to a loss of sensation and muscle control in the bladder and bowel.
 This is a medical emergency and requires immediate treatment.

 Spinal stenosis can also cause sexual dysfunction in both men and women.
-This is because the condition can affect the nerves and blood flow to the genitals, which are important for sexual arousal and function.
+This is because the condition can affect the nerves and blood flow to the genitals, which are important for sexual arousal.

 It is important to note that not everyone with spinal stenosis will experience all of these symptoms.
 In fact, some people may have no symptoms at all.
 However, if you are having the above symptoms, then see a doctor.